matteopolak/resume/resume.typ

 #section(title: "Projects")

 #project(
-	title: "StatPixel",
+	title: "Statistical Tracking Platform",
 	github: "statpixel-rs/statpixel",
 	tags: ("Rust", "PostgreSQL", "Redis", "Skia", "WGSL"),
 	achievements: (
-		[Cultivated a community of over 10,000 users to track and visualize their statistics in real time.], [Deployed an *image generation* pipeline with *Skia*, generating 500+ daily personalized images.], [Organized 2,000+ leaderboards with *Redis* to efficiently retrieve top performers in 2-10 milliseconds.], [Leveraged *code generation* to reduce boilerplate by 90% and improve performance.]
+		[Cultivated a community of over 10,000 users to track and visualize their statistics in real time.], [Deployed an *image generation* pipeline with *Skia*, generating 500+ daily personalized images.], [Organized 2,000+ leaderboards with *Redis* to efficiently retrieve top performers in 2-10 milliseconds.], [Leveraged *code generation* to reduce boilerplate by 90% and improve performance.], )
 )
-)

 #project(
-	title: "Basket",
+	title: "Programming Language",
-	github: "matteopolak/basket",
+	github: "matteopolak/quasi",
-	tags: ("Rust", "HTTP"),
+	tags: ("Rust", "WebAssembly", "Interpreter"),
 	achievements: (
-		[Implemented a parser for the *HTTP/1.1* protocol in *Rust* with support for streaming data.], [Architected an HTTP client from scratch using *TCP* sockets, exposing a clean public API.], [Developed a *multi-threaded HTTP server* with built-in routing support and best-of-class performance.]
+		[Developed an interpreter, lexer, and parser with an execution rate of 1,000,000 instructions per second.], [Implemented a *WebAssembly* backend to run the interpreter in the browser, improving user reach by 200%.], [Architected a release workflow to automate the deployment of new versions with *GitHub Actions*.], )
 )
-)

 #project(
-	title: "Crave",
+	title: "Recipe-sharing Platform",
 	github: "matteopolak/crave",
 	tags: ("Svelte", "TypeScript", "PostgreSQL", "tRPC", "Drizzle", "PyTorch"),
 	achievements: (
-		[Launched a *recipe-sharing* platform with 25 users that creates personalized recommendations.], [Integrated a text embedding model with *PyTorch* and *Flask* to vectorize and rank 100,000 recipes.], [Designed a user-friendly interface with *DaisyUI* and *TailwindCSS*, improving CTR by 40%.]
+		[Launched a *recipe-sharing* platform with 25 users that creates personalized recommendations.], [Integrated a text embedding model with *PyTorch* and *Flask* to vectorize and rank 100,000 recipes.], [Designed a user-friendly interface with *DaisyUI* and *TailwindCSS*, improving CTR by 40%.], )
-	)
 )